Generic Name: Azithromycin Extended-Release Oral Suspension (ay ZITH roe MYE sin)

 - Take on an empty stomach.
 Take 1 hour before or 2 hours after meals.

 - Shake well before use.

 - Use within 12 hours of making.

-- If you throw up within 1 hour of taking Zmax, call your doctor to find out what to do.
+- If you throw up within 1 hour of taking Zmax (azithromycin extended-release oral suspension), call your doctor to find out what to do.

 What do I do if I miss a dose?

-- Only 1 dose of this medicine is needed.
+- Only 1 dose of Zmax (azithromycin extended-release oral suspension) is needed.
 If you miss your dose, take it as soon as you think about it.